trigaten/Learn_Prompting/docs/basics/intro.md

 ### Dyno Embeds

 This course offers an interactive learning experience.
-You can practice the prompts and exercises discussed in the course using [Dyno](https://trydyno.com) embeds that are placed throughout the site.
+You can experiment with exercises discussed in the course using [Dyno](https://trydyno.com) embeds that are placed throughout the site.

 Here is an **image** of what a Dyno embed looks like: